shepherd92/personal_website/content/authors/peter_juhasz/_index.md

 <div style="text-align: justify">

-I am a PhD Fellow in Mathematics and a member of the [Stochastics Research Group](https://math.au.dk/en/research/stochastics) at [Aarhus University](https://www.au.dk/), Denmark.
+I am a PhD Fellow in Mathematics under the supervision of [Christian Hirsch](https://christian-hirsch.netlify.app/), and a member of the [Stochastics Research Group](https://math.au.dk/en/research/stochastics) at [Aarhus University](https://www.au.dk/).
 My doctoral research focuses on the combination of discrete stochastic processes and [topological data analysis](https://en.wikipedia.org/wiki/Topological_data_analysis).

 Prior to my doctoral studies, I worked as a deep learning researcher in the field of automated driving at [Bosch Group Hungary](https://www.bosch.hu/en/).
 Additionally, I have experience as a software architect in the same field.
 I started my career at [Ericsson Telecommunications Hungary](https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/hungary) as a software engineer for mobile network routers.